 - A category 5 hurricane is pointed directly toward your city.
 Waterways and low lying areas are expected to flood at 10 feet above normal water level.
 All non-essential staff are expected to stay at home for at least three days.
 Will your building flood?
 Is the building going to be totally dark with no power?
 What electronics and networking would be affected?
 Would anyone stay in the building to try to handle damage?
 Would you shut down and physically move equipment to higher ground?
 What would happen if the roof and windows leaked?
 Would you implement a disaster recovery plan ahead of time, or wait to see what happens?

 - A category 5 hurricane is pointed 200 miles north of you.
 On the day of landfall, it takes a hard left and impacts your city unexpectedly.
+(If you are not prone to hurricanes, use an earthquake as an alternate.)
 The power is out for three days X each mile from a power substation (if your nearest substation is next door, your power never goes out.
-If your nearest substation is two miles away, your power goes out for 6 days.
+If your nearest substation is two miles away, your power goes out for 6 days).
 If you don’t know where the substation is, your power is out for 9 days).
 Do you have generators?
 Can you get fuel delivered to last the full amount of time?
 Would your company implement the business continuity plan?

 - Ransomware just infected every Windows 2008, 2008 R2, 2003, 2000 server, every Windows ME, XP, 7 workstation, and every Linux server running SMB.
 The devices were not infected if they were 1) unplugged from the network, or 2) un-routable from the workstation LANs.
 What services went down?
 Do you have backups for critical systems?
+Were your backups on SMB shares (and thus, got destroyed too?)
 How would you recover?